 So Let’s Call These Healthy Pumpkin Muffins

 I love everything sweet that starts to appear this time of the year.
 What’s not to love?
 Of course, I’m also aware that it’s easy to get out of balance with sweets.
-So, I can’t resist indulging when a recipe comes along that tastes sweet and healthy.
-I realize gluten-free, dairy-free pumpkin muffins may not sound like the epitome of indulgence, but trust me, they’re so good you’ll forget they’re healthy too!
+So, I can’t resist indulging when a recipe tastes sweet and healthy.
+I realize gluten-free, dairy-free pumpkin muffins may not sound like the epitome of indulgence, but trust me.
+They’re so good you’ll forget they’re healthy too!

 How to make Paleo Pumpkin Muffins